 With reference to previous correspondence respecting the proposed Admiralty Survey of Banks' Straits by Captain Stanley and his staff of Surveyors, I have the honor of informing you that this Government is willing to agree to the suggestion made by Captain Stanley, that a survey of Banks' Straits and the adjoining coasts shall be understood to comprise the space within the limits of 40° 10', and 40° 59' south latitude, and 147° 46', and 148° 33' east longitude, or from Strzelecki's Peaks on Flinder's Island to Eddystone Point on the east coast of Tasmania; and I would suggest that it should also embrace Waterhouse Island and the neighbouring coast of Tasmania as far west as Croppie's Point, a short distance to the westward of Waterhouse Island.
-I mania as far west as Croppie's Point, a short distance to the westward of Waterhouse Island.
-I take note that the cost of this survey to the Colonial Governments will be at least Six thousand Pounds, towards which this Government will be called upon to contribute one moiety, say Three thousand Pounds or thereabouts, your Government paying the other moiety of Three thousand Pounds or thereabouts.
+I take note that the cost of this survey to the Colonial Governments will be at least Six thousand Pounds towards which this Government will be called upon to contribute one moiety, say Three Pounds, towards which this Government will be called upon to contribute one moiety, say Three thousand Pounds or thereabouts, your Government paying the other moiety of Three thousand Pounds or thereabouts.